Ohakune: Pre-European history

-European settlement
+Establishment

 The Crown purchased 10,000 acres of Native land at Ohakune in 1879.

-In 1883, the first engineering reconnaissance commenced for the Marton—Te Awamutu section of the North Island Main Trunk Railway and a base was established upon the present site of Ohakune, and soon became a permanent camp for railway and road construction workers.
-Settlement of the town commenced in the early 1890s.
-Forty quarter-acre sections in the township were sold at auction in February 1983.
+In 1883, the first engineering reconnaissance commenced for the Marton—Te Awamutu section of the North Island Main Trunk Railway and a base was established upon the present site of Ohakune, soon becoming a permanent camp for railway and road construction workers.
+Settlement of the town commenced in the early 1890s around the confluence of the Mangawhero and Mangateitei rivers, along the road from Raetihi to Taumarunui.
+Forty quarter-acre sections in the township were sold at auction in February 1893.
 Prior to the completion of the railway to the town, all supplies had to be transported via cart from Hunterville, or from Whanganui via the Whanganui River steamer to Pipiriki and then by cart for the remaining distance.

-By March 1908 the railway line had reached Ohakune.
+By March 1908 the railway line had reached Ohakune, with new development around the railway station to the northeast of the early settlement becoming known as Ohakune East and then Ohakune Junction.
 The period of railway construction activities was followed quickly by intensive timber milling; as the forest was cleared, cattle and sheep were introduced and farming progressed.
 Ohakune was constituted a town district in August 1908 and in November 1911 attained borough status.